demist/Bert-for-sentiment-analysis-/README.md

 The pretrained Bert was fine-tuned on the dataset *Sentiment140*.
 It contains 160,000 tweets with positive and negative sentiment (for test set neutral is also present).

-Desription of the dataset: http://help.sentiment140.com/for-students/
+Description of the dataset: http://help.sentiment140.com/for-students/